 ARPA-E expects to make approximately \$43 million available for new awards, to be shared between FOAs DE-FOA-0002220 and DE-FOA-0002221, subject to the availability of appropriated funds.
-ARPA-E anticipates making approximately 10-25 awards under this FOA.
+ARPA-E anticipates making approximately 10-25 awards between both under this FOAs.
 ARPA-E may, at its discretion, issue one, multiple, or no awards.